Jdubedition/dapp-OWAAT/README.md

         />
     ```
 * Add OpenZeppelin upgradeable contracts for truffle `yarn add -D @openzeppelin/truffle-upgrades` (note when compiling or migrating, this will add a .openzeppelin directory to the project and this will be used to link ProxyAdmin and TransparentUpgradableProxy contracts with the Truffle contracts in client/src/contracts directory)
+* Use [CloudFlare Pages](https://developers.cloudflare.com/pages/framework-guides/deploy-a-react-application) React application configuration.
+A few settings to point at the `client` directory, run `yarn build`, and use the custom domain of [dapp-owaat.jdubedition.com](https://dapp-owaat.jdubedition.com) and it is all set.

 ## Adding contracts
 * `yarn install` to install dependencies